Details about our Emergency Room

 - Register at the Admissions Office, confirm contact details, and provide the reason for attending

-Priority is given to women with serious or life-threatening conditions.
 The hospital endeavours to see all women as quickly as possible.

-When to attend Triage during pregnancy
+When to attend the Emergency Room during your pregnancy?

 You should attend (or call for advice) if you experience: